 Doctors’ Views on Patient Support Programs in India – Survey Report

-With healthcare becoming more patient-centric, pharma is striving to design beyond the pill solutions that address patients’ pain points.
+With healthcare is becoming more patient-centric, pharma is striving to design beyond the pill solutions that addresses patients’ pain points.
 It is believed that these offerings will not only lead to better treatment outcomes but also boost brand loyalty and advocacy by improving the overall experience.

-Patient Support Programs (PSPs) are one of the initiatives designed to add value to the patient community.
+Patient Support Programs (PSPs) are initiatives designed to add value to the patient community.
 PSPs aid physicians in medication therapy management.
 They redefine and broaden the concept of assistance, boost adherence to medication and consequently, improve effectiveness and quality of life for the patients.

 Since physicians play a role in recommending the right PSP to their patients, it is important to know their take on the strengths and drawbacks of existing support programs.
 Our community survey on PSPs in India revealed the following major opinions –

 Aim: To understand doctors’ viewpoint on patient support programs in India

 Survey methodology: A nationwide online poll on Docplexus members

 Sample size: 1,520 physicians comprising general physicians, community medicine practitioners, consulting physicians, family practitioners, psychiatrists & oncologists.